BlueKittyMeow/Emil/framework/descriptions-var-lengths.md

 ---

 ## Elevator Pitch (30 seconds)
-When Dr. Emil Kratochvíl and his aristocratic friend Felix uncover a decades-old network of medical specimen collectors in 1890s Prague, they discover the collecting hasn't ended—and Emil's own eating disorder has made him the next target.
+When Dr. Emil Králik and his aristocratic friend Felix uncover a decades-old network of medical specimen collectors in 1890s Prague, they discover the collecting hasn't ended—and Emil's own eating disorder has made him the next target.
 A gothic literary thriller exploring medical ethics, bodily autonomy, and the commodification of human difference.

 ---

 ## Query Letter Synopsis

-Dr. Emil Kratochvíl has spent years perfecting control—over his anesthetic research, his rigid daily routines, and the wasting disease that slowly consumes him.
+Dr. Emil Králik has spent years perfecting control—over his anesthetic research, his rigid daily routines, and the wasting disease that slowly consumes him.
 In 1895 Prague, when his friend Felix von Rothenberg discovers documents revealing a professor's extensive collection of medical specimens, Emil's expertise becomes crucial to understanding the horrifying trade in human curiosities.

 But the collecting hasn't ended with the professor's death.
 Someone is continuing the work, targeting Prague's most vulnerable residents—people with rare medical conditions who won't be missed.
 As Emil and Felix investigate, threatening letters make clear that Emil's own condition has made him a specimen worth acquiring.